Joseph Ducreux: Life and career

+He married Philippine-Rose Cosse at The Church of Saint-Sulpice on 12 November 1760 under a contract signed three days earlier.
+His wife's sister, Marie-Jacqueline, had married Louis-Joseph Maignen of the family that became closely connected with Ducreux.
+Ducreux was reçu by the Académie de Saint-Luc (the 'Academy of Saint Luke'), the Paris guild of painters and sculptors, in 1764.
+He was rejected three times by the Académie royale de peinture et de sculpture because of his irascible character.
 In 1769, Ducreux was sent to Vienna in order to paint a miniature of Marie Antoinette before she left the city in 1770 and married the future Louis XVI.
 Ducreux was made a baron and premier peintre de la reine (First Painter to the Queen) in rewards for his services.
 Ducreux was given this appointment by Marie-Antoinette even though he was not a member of the Royal Academy of Painting and Sculpture, which had been founded in 1648.
 The academy was strictly hierarchical and the posts of first painter, ordinary painter and inspector or inspector general of royal factories were customarily reserved for members of the academy.

 At the outbreak of the French Revolution, Ducreux traveled to London.
 There he drew the last portrait ever made of Louis XVI before the king's execution.

 Jacques-Louis David became one of Ducreux's associates when the latter returned to Paris in 1793.
 David helped Ducreux continue an official career.
 Ducreux's residence became an informal salon for artists and musicians, who commissioned portraits from him.
 One of these musicians was his friend Étienne Méhul, who is said to have based the main character of one of his operas on Ducreux.

-Ducreux had many children.
-His oldest son Jules was a painter and infantry captain who perished in the Battle of Jemappes; several of his paintings still exist.
-His other sons died young.
-His eldest daughter, Rose-Adélaïde Ducreux, also became a painter, as did his daughter Antoinette-Clémence.